Esta página en español

 Thanks to Librarian Laurie Hope and Library Technician Lisa Franson

-for sharing their personal items and recreating the Balboa Park
+who shared their personal items ti recreate the Balboa Park

 Scan the QR code to the right and learn more about the centenial.

 February was Black History Month

 The celebration of Black History was originally proposed

 Carter Woodson through the Association for the Study of African American Life and History (ASALH).

 After 1976 the United States began to officially recognize the

 contributions of African Americans to the nation by designating